Public Interest Law Society

 Merit of Pro Bono Achievement: The law school recognizes the benefits provided to a community when attorneys commit time to provide pro bono services.
-This distinction is granted to any fellow of the Public Interest Law Society exceeding twenty-five hours of pro bono work during their law school career.
+This distinction is granted to any fellow of the Public Interest Law Society exceeding thirty hours of pro bono work during their law school career.

 Community Service Merit: The law school encourages any kind of service to the community including valuable non-legal work.
 Faulkner Law students have a long history of giving back to their community through service projects like Habitat for Humanity.
-This distinction is granted to any fellow of the Public Interest Law Society exceeding twenty-five hours of non-legal community service work during their law school career.
+This distinction is granted to any fellow of the Public Interest Law Society exceeding thirty hours of non-legal community service work during their law school career.

 - View a list of public interest opportunities that have been pre-approved for public interest hours.